powercord-org/documentation/1-your-first-plugin/0-basics.md

 ```

 ### `appMode` key
->danger
-> For now, this key isn't used but reserved for future use.
+For now, this key isn't used but reserved for future use.
 It'll be used to make plugins run in the Discord overlay.

 ### `order` key
 Back in v2, plugin load order was defined by a catastrophic mess of badly implemented dependency system, but this